 Also, make provision for the other “often forgotten” costs associated with winding up your Estate.
-These fees include Bank Charges, Government Gazette Fees, Advertising fees, Masters Fees, potential transfer duty costs, property valuation fees, capital gains taxes, and death taxes.
+These fees included Bank Charges, Government Gazette Fees, Advertising fees, Masters’ Fees, potential transfer duty costs, property valuation fees, capital gains taxes, and death taxes.

 Make Provision for Your Loved Ones

-In the event of death, will your debts be covered?
+In the event of death (or in the event of a sickness or disability), will your debts be covered?

-In the event of death, do you have sufficient assets to provide a home and a monthly income for your loved ones?
+In the event of death (or in the event of a sickness or disability), do you have sufficient assets to provide a home and a monthly income for your loved ones?

 “Anyone who does not provide for their relatives, and especially for their own household, has denied the faith and is worse than an unbeliever.”
 (1 Timothy 5:8)

 “A good man leaves an inheritance for his children’s children, but a sinner’s wealth is stored up for the righteous.”
 (Proverbs 13:22)